Battle of the Camel

-The Battle of the Camel, also known as The Battle of Basra (مَعْرَكَة اَلْجَمَلِ) took place outside of Basra, Iraq, in 36 AH (656 CE).
-The battle was fought between the forces of the fourth Rashidun caliph Ali, on one side, and the Uthmaniyya rebels, led by Aisha, Talha and Zubayr, on the other side.
-Ali was the cousin and son-in-law of the Islamic prophet Muhammad.
-Aisha was a widow of Muhammad, and Talha and Zubayr were both early converts to Islam and prominent companions.
-Ali emerged victorious from the battle, Talha and Zubayr were both killed, and Aisha was sent back to Hejaz afterward.
-The triumvirate had revolted against Ali to avenge the assassination of the third caliph Uthman, although Aisha and Talha are both known to have actively opposed him.
-The three also called for the removal of Ali from office and for a Qurayshite council (shura) with Talha and Zubayr to appoint his successor.
+The Battle of the Camel, also known as the Battle of Basra (معركة الجمل), (Note: Called Waq'at al-Jamal (Event/Battle of the Camel), Yawm al-Jamal (Day of the Camel), or often just al-Jamal in the sources.) took place in 656 CE outside of Basra in Iraq.
+It was fought between the partisans of Ali and the Uthmaniyya led by Aisha, Talha, and Zubayr.
+Ali's loyalists consisted predominantly of Kufan and Medinan troops, while his opponents consisted of a coalition of Meccan and Basran forces.
+Ali was the cousin and son-in-law of the Islamic prophet Muhammad, the first Shia Imam and the fourth Rashidun caliph.
+Aisha was a widow of Muhammad; Talha and Zubayr were both early converts to Islam and prominent companions.

+Ali emerged victorious from the battle; Talha was killed in the engagement, while Zubayr fled the battlefield before the fighting began and was later assassinated.
+Aisha, riding a red camel after which the battle was named, was escorted back to Hejaz afterward.
+The triumvirate had revolted against Ali to avenge the assassination of the third Rashidun caliph Uthman, although Aisha and Talha are both known to have opposed him during his reign.

 Background

 Opposition to Uthman

 Ali frequently accused the third caliph Uthman of deviating from the Quran and the Sunna, and he was joined in this criticism by most of the senior companions, including Talha and Zubayr.
-Uthman was also widely accused of nepotism, corruption, and injustice, and Ali is known to have protested his conduct, including his lavish gifts for his kinsmen.
-Ali also protected outspoken companions, such as Abu Dharr and Ammar, against the wrath of the caliph.
+Uthman was also widely accused of nepotism, corruption, and injustice, and Ali is known to have protested his conduct, including his lavish gifts for his Umayyad kinsmen.
+Ali also protected outspoken companions, such as Abu Dharr al-Ghifari and Ammar ibn Yasir, from Uthman.
 Ali appears in early sources as a restraining influence on Uthman without directly opposing him.
 Some supporters of Ali were part of the opposition to Uthman, joined in their efforts by Talha and Zubayr, who were both companions of Muhammad, and by his widow Aisha.
 The last was critical of Uthman for religious innovations and nepotism, but also objected to him for reducing her pension.
 Among the supporters of Ali were Malik al-Ashtar and other religiously learned qurra (lit.
 'Quran readers').
-These wanted to see Ali as the next caliph, though there is no evidence that he communicated or coordinated with them.
+They sought to see Ali as the next caliph, though there is no evidence that he communicated or coordinated with them.
 Ali is also said to have rejected the requests to lead the rebels, although he might have sympathized with their grievances, and was thus considered a natural focus for the opposition, at least morally.
-It is also likely that some companions supported the protests with the hope of either deposing Uthman, or changing his policies, thus underestimating the severity of the opposition to Uthman.
+It is also likely that some companions supported the protests with the hope of either deposing Uthman, or changing his policies, thus underestimating the severity of the opposition to the caliph.